marsanla/cacaca/README.md

 ## How to generate 1 million random items?
-I develop a module to generate this task.
-I support Open-source so I uploaded to NPM system to allow users to download, you can find here:
+I develop a module to generate a bunch of elements.
+I am supporting Open-source so I uploaded to NPM, to allow the rest of the users to download.
+Find it here:

 ```shell
 npm install -g faking